 Remember, only invest what you can afford to lose.
 Take the total amount of investment money and divide it by 60.
 For example, if I want to invest $120,000, I divide that number by 60 and come up with $2,000.
 That $2,000 is how much money worth of stock that I’ll buy every week.

 3. Buy a stock every week

-Every Friday, I crunch the numbers using the various techniques I’ve learned (based mainly on Magic Formula and RSI, you can look it up) and come up with the best stock pick of the week.
+Every Friday, I crunch the numbers using the various techniques I’ve learned (based mainly on Magic Formula and RSI, you can look it up) and advice from several investment newsletters I subscribe to (Motley Fool, The Altucher Report, Curzio… you can look those up as well).
+Then I come up with the best stock pick of the week.
 I’ll buy that stock.

 After 60 weeks you run out of money.
 At that point, choose a stock you’ve had for over a year and sell it.
 Use the money from selling the stock to buy the new stock of the week.
 Rinse, and repeat.